Continued to: Helena Rubinstein (1915-1930)

 Massage is a great help and a great factor in dissipating, destroying and absorbing growth of tissue, the excess of which means a double chin.
 But massage alone is not sufficient in this case.
 The fat having been driven away from under the skin by massage with the Valaze Rollers, the void needs to be levelled, the muscles demand strengthening, the tissues must be braced and must be held permanently in place and check.
 This is accomplished with brilliant success by my Valaze Double Chin Strap, which has been devised on accurate anatomical lines, and which not only exerts and effective massage by continued well-regulated pressure, but gives all necessary support to the muscles of the chin, cheeks and neck.

-Rubinstein classified skin into dry, and greasy or moist.
-She advised that dry skin was brought about by insufficient natural lubricants, a condition that could be exacerbated by the use of harsh alkaline soap, alcohol preparations such as Eau de cologne, as well as extremes of weather such as frost, dry winds or excessive heat.
+Rubinstein suggested that dry skin was brought about by insufficient natural lubricants, a condition that could be exacerbated by the use of harsh alkaline soap, alcohol preparations such as Eau de Cologne, as well as extremes of weather such as frost, dry winds or excessive heat.

 For moderately dry skin Rubinstein recommended Dr. Lykuski’s Russian Skin Food Valaze at night and Novena Cerate during the day, although her position on this was not fixed.
-For very dry skin Rubinstein suggested that the creams should be spread on thickly and left on the surface without rubbing them in.
+For very dry skin she suggested spreading the creams on thickly and leaving them on the surface without rubbing them in.

 Valaze: “[P]erfects the good skin, purifies the bad skin, and beautifies all skin.
 Valaze preserves the complexion in freshness and pure flesh-tint.”